Fleming Meadow - Oct. '25

 return to index

-Epilogue - about the terrain - back at home, the AllTrails (AT) topo map for Fleming Meadow shows the table-like land where the loop trail is, rapidly drops 1,400 ft. to Camp Creek.
+Epilogue - about the terrain: back at home, the AllTrails (AT) topo map for Fleming Meadow shows the table-like land where the loop trail is, rapidly drops 1,400 ft. to Camp Creek at the SW part of the property.

-Just downstream, this modest creek receives discharge flow from two dams on Sly Park (or Jenkinson) Lake, and 15 miles downhill at Somerset becomes the North Fork of the Cosumnes River.
+Just downstream, this modest creek receives discharge flow from two dams on Sly Park (or Jenkinson) Lake, and only five miles downstream at Somerset (in the wine/gold country), becomes the North Fork of the Cosumnes River.

 return to index